Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Why can’t I tap “I have arrived”?

 Most accounts require the device to be within the configured arrival radius (commonly 500m) before “Arrived” can be recorded.
-If you’re clearly on site but the button won’t activate, check: (1) location permission, (2) GPS is enabled, and (3) the booking address is correct.
+If you’re clearly on site but the button won’t activate, check: (1) location permission, (2) GPS is enabled, and (3) the booking address/stop is correct.

 Will auto check-out finish the job for me?